awsdocs/aws-cloud9-user-guide/doc_source/share-environment.rst

 In this step, the user in the other account :code:`999999999999` uses the |IAM| role in your account :code:`111111111111` to open the shared |env| that's also in your account.

 #.
-If you're not already signed in to the AWS Management Console as the |IAM| user named :guilabel:`AWSCloud9CrossAccountUser` in the other AWS account :code:`999999999999`, sign in now.
+If you're not already signed in to the AWS Management Console as the user named :guilabel:`AWSCloud9CrossAccountUser` in the other AWS account :code:`999999999999`, sign in now.
 #.
 On the global navigation bar, choose :guilabel:`AWSCloud9CrossAccountUser`, and then choose :guilabel:`Switch Role`.
 #.
 On the :guilabel:`Switch role` page, choose :guilabel:`Switch Role`.
 #.
 For :guilabel:`Account`, type your AWS account ID: :code:`111111111111`.